-- Walking on the Great Wall from Jīnshānlǐng to Sīmǎtái (Běijīng): The Great Wall, winding snakelike through the mountains, was meant to be walked.
+- Walking on the Great Wall from Jinshanling to Simatai (Beijing): The Great Wall, winding snakelike through the mountains, was meant to be walked.
 This magnificent 3-hour hike follows China's greatest monument through various states of repair, from freshly restored to thoroughly crumbling, over steep peaks and gentle flats, and through patches of wilderness and rugged farmland, with over two dozen watchtowers along the way.
-See chapter 4. - Riding the Star Ferry (Hong Kong): There's no better way to acquaint yourself with Hong Kong than to ride the cheapest cruise in China.
-The century-old green-and-white Star ferries weave between tugs, junks, and oceangoing vessels in a 5-minute harbor crossing.
-See chapter 11. - Cruising the Lí River (Guìlín): One of the most popular attractions in China, the cruise along the Lí River between Guìlín and Yángshuò is overexposed and overpriced, but the scenery along the way is still some of the most memorable in the world.
-The tongue of the Lí River flicks lazily past islands as it courses through serried hills like dragon's teeth.
-See chapter 12. - Unwinding in a Sichuān Teahouse: One of the great pleasures of being in Sichuān is drinking tea at a neighborhood teahouse.
-On any given afternoon at Qīngyáng Gōng in Chéngdū, for instance, seniors can be found playing mahjong with friends while

-- their caged songbirds sit in nearby trees providing ambient music.
+See chapter 4. - Riding the Star Ferry (Hong Kong): There's no better way to get acquainted with Hong Kong than to ride the cheapest cruise in China.
+The century-old green-and-white Star ferries weave between tugs, junks, and oceangoing vessels in a 5minute harbor crossing, and thanks to the wonderful Suzy Wong novel, remain one of the territories' premier attractions.
+See chapter 11. - Exploring the karst scenery around Yangshuo: The cruise down the nowpolluted Li River between Guilin and Yangshuo may be overexposed and overpriced, but the scenery area remains captivating.
+Avoid the pricey taxis and motorbike rentals and explore instead in traditional Chinese style, by bicycle.
+Both the Yulong River and the Jin Bao are still relatively peaceful as they flick lazily through serrated hills like dragon's teeth.
+See chapter 12. - Unwinding in a Sichuan Teahouse: One of the great pleasures of being in Sichuan is drinking tea at a neighborhood teahouse.
+On any given afternoon at Qingyang Gong in Chengdu, for instance, seniors can be found playing mahjong with friends while their caged songbirds sit in nearby trees providing ambient music.
 As patrons eat watermelon seeds, nuts, dried squid, or beef jerky, attendants appear at regular intervals to refill their cups from copper kettles.
-For an afternoon of perfect relaxation, bring a friend and a deck of cards, or postcards to write, and forget about sight-seeing for a few hours.
-See chapter 13. - Gazing at the Sea of Terra-Cotta Warriors at the Tomb of Qín Shǐ Huáng (Xī'ān): The first sight of the tomb, situated in a hangarlike building, leaves many visitors stunned and awed.
+For an afternoon of perfect relaxation, stop by and forget about sightseeing for a few hours.
+See chapter 13.

+- Gazing at the Sea of Terra-Cotta Warriors at the Tomb of Qin Shi Huang (Xi'an): The first sight of the tomb, in a hangarlike building, leaves many visitors stunned and awed.
 This destination is at the top of almost every visitor's list, and it does not disappoint.
 See p.
-257. - Strolling in Shanghai's French Concession: The domain of the French community up until 1949 was colonial Shanghai's trendiest area, and it remains full of tree-lined boulevards, colonial mansions, and numerous Art Deco masterpieces, now bundled up with phone lines and pole-hung washing.
+266. - Strolling in Shanghai's French Concession: The domain of the French community up until 1949 was colonial Shanghai's trendiest area, and it remains full of tree-lined boulevards, colonial mansions, and Art Deco masterpieces, now bundled up with phone lines and pole-hung washing.
 Some of the city's best shopping is also here.
-Just beyond the former concession is one of modern Shanghai's trendiest areas, the mega-development of restaurants and shops known as Xīn Tiāndì.
-See chapter 9. - Getting Lost in the Lanes Around Běijīng's Back Lakes: No other city in the world has anything quite like the hútòng, narrow lanes once "as numberless as the hairs on an ox."
-Now rapidly vanishing, the best-preserved hútòng are found around a pair of man-made lakes in the city center.
-This section of the city is almost the last repository of Old Běijīng's gritty, low-rise charm, dotted with tiny temples, hole-in-the-wall noodle shops, and quiet courtyard houses whose older residents can still be seen walking around in Máo suits.
-See the
+Just beyond the former concession is one of modern Shanghai's trendiest areas, the megadevelopment of restaurants and shops known as Xin Tiandi.
+See chapter 9. - Getting Lost in the lanes around Beijing's Back Lakes: No other city in the world has anything quite like the hutong, narrow lanes once "as numberless as the hairs on an ox."
+Now rapidly vanishing, the best-preserved hutong are found around a pair of man-made lakes in the city center.
+This area is almost the last repository of Old Beijing's gritty, low-rise charm, dotted with tiny temples, hole-in-thewall noodle shops, and quiet courtyard houses whose older residents still wear Mao suits.
+See the walking tour, "The Back Lakes," on p.
+124.